JhoselinRam/scigrapher/README.md

 > Note.
 The options object has a lot of properties and complex structure, its use is intended for copying or generate datasets from another datasets.
 All its properties are breake down in the corresponding dataset methods, is best to use those instead.

-The resulting dataset is bound to the graph, so in order to show render the result, you must call the `draw` method of the graph after the dataset creation or any modification made to it.
+The resulting dataset is bound to the graph, so in order to render the result, you must call the `draw` method of the graph after the dataset creation or any modification made to it.

 Example: